 - It was included in the Unesco list as part of the Sintra Hills in 1995

-Climb to the Royal Tower of the Sintra Castle
+Climb to the Royal Tower of the Moorish Castle of Sintra

 From the central Arms Square you can either climb to the right (East) or to the left (West then South).